jfet97/andreasimonecostadotdev/content/posts/How to express correlations.en.md

 ## Is the pattern really needed?

-To be fair, experimenting with TypeScript and type parameters, I was able to get an alternative but still quite contrived solution that doesn't employ the pattern:
+To be fair, experimenting with TypeScript and type parameters, I was able to get an alternative, but still quite contrived solution, that doesn't seem to employ the pattern:

 ```ts
 type NumberRecord = { kind: "n", v: number };